Broadest financial inclusion program in Africa

 The new Nigerian

 national ID card was launched on 28 August 2014 by President Jonathan Goodluck.

-Nigeria is often referred to as the "Giant of Africa", owing to its population with approximately 191 million inhabitants, the largest in Africa.
+Nigeria is often referred to as the "Giant of Africa", owing to its population with over 200 million inhabitants at the end of 2019, the largest in Africa.

 With the new eID program, the country is also signaling the start of

 the broadest financial inclusion program on the continent.

 The new secure document is providing an official proof of identity to Nigerians 16 years and older.

 The Nigerian ID card acts as a: